 - Opposing climate-wrecking and traffic-generating developments, including airport expansion at Heathrow and London City, and instead focus on cutting traffic levels.

-Each point in this plan includes a number of specific actions and Ealing and Hillingdon FoE groups plan to contact the successful candidate in six months or a year’s time to find out how much they have achieved under each section.
+Each point in this plan includes a number of specific actions and the Ealing and Hillingdon FoE groups plan to contact the successful candidate in six months or a year’s time to find out how much they have achieved under each section.